- Why Join CJA?

 - CJA's education programs complement those of CJER and the Judicial Council.
 Find the specialized programs that fit your needs.

-- Timely workshops and an election campaign handbook are offered to judicial candidates.
+- CJA provides assistance in responding to unfair criticism, and timely workshops and an election campaign handbook are offered to judicial candidates facing an election challenge.

 - When you come up for air, join our policy committees that review new legislation to make sure new statutes are procedurally sound.
 Improve our legislative advocacy—share your legislative contacts with us!

-Welcome to the judiciary of the State of California.
+Welcome to the judiciary of the State of California!
 You are joining a bench with a proud tradition and a reputation for quality.
 California is one of the few states with a professional association that represents all court levels.
-This unity makes it possible to maintain the California Judges Association as an independent not-for-profit organization with a wide-ranging program of services and benefits.
+This unity makes it possible to maintain the California Judges Association as an independent not-for-profit organization with a wide-range of programs, services and benefits.
 Over 90% of California judges belong and hundreds participate in programs and in leadership.

 As a new judge, you may be overwhelmed by the transition you are facing and the task of learning the fundamentals.
 CJA stands ready to listen to your concerns, answer questions and provide you with information about the system and CJA programs.
 In the meantime, we offer you this folder of information to help get you started.